Students are responsible for meeting graduation requirements.

 |Transfer:||Any student who was last registered for 12 or more credits at another institution of higher learning.|

 The College-Level Examination Program (CLEP) is a national credit by examination program.
 This program provides students with the opportunity to demonstrate college-level achievement by taking an exam.
 Each institution determines which CLEP test and passing score it will accept for a specific course.
 All CLEP testing at MSU-Northern is online and costs a total of $75.00.
 Each exam is approximately 90 minutes long, and except for English Composition with Essay, is made up primarily of multiple-choice questions; however, some exams do have fill-ins.
 Credit earned through CLEP is assigned a grade of “Pass” and does not affect the grade point average.
 All CLEP credits awarded appear on the transcript and may apply towards graduation.
 CLEP credits may not be used for financial aid purposes or athletic eligibility.

-For a complete list of exams that have equivalent courses at Northern or to schedule an exam please contact the Student Success Center at 406.265.4133 or in Vande Bogart Library Room 203A.
+For a complete list of exams that have equivalent courses at Northern or to schedule an exam please visit the Vande Bogart Library Room 208 or call 406.265.3544.

 Continuing Education Courses